Probate & Trust Administration

 Baker, Burton & Lundy’s Estate Administration Practice: The Probate Attorney Help You Need

 Attorneys at our firm believe that estate planning is only the first step in assisting our trust and estate clients.
 We believe that trust administration after death is as important as the initial creation of the trust.
-Since trusts play a key role in most estate plans, administration of a trust is a central component of effective estate administration.
+Since trusts play a key role in most estate plans, the administration of a trust is a central component of effective estate administration.

 Trust Administration Expertise

 When assisting clients in trust administration, our philosophy is to concentrate our efforts in areas that actually require legal assistance and leave the ministerial functions to others.
 We find that this keeps the legal fees down and also empowers the client at a time when clients often feel helpless after the loss of a loved one.

 The concept of “fiduciary duty” is the cornerstone of trust administration.
 Fiduciary duty is the highest duty we have under the law.
 Trustees owe a fiduciary duty to the trust beneficiaries.
 This relationship between trustee and beneficiary can lead to interesting situations, especially when a trustee is also a beneficiary.